 Amantadine (generic) stimulates the release of dopamine and may be used to provide temporary relief of early mild symptoms such a tremor and rigidity.
 It is sometimes prescribed along with levodopa/carbidopa for advanced PD to help control motor fluctuations and dyskinesia.

-Surgical procedures are recommended for specific patients with advanced Parkinson’s disease whose symptoms are not controlled by drug treatments.
-Surgical treatment cannot cure Parkinson's disease, but it may help control symptoms such as motor fluctuations and dyskinesia.
+Surgical procedures are recommended for specific individuals with advanced Parkinson disease (PD) whose symptoms are not controlled by drug treatments.
+Surgical treatment cannot cure Parkinson disease, but it may help control symptoms such as motor fluctuations and dyskinesia.

 For treatment of disabling tremors, DBS may be used to target the STN, GPi, or the ventral intermediate nucleus of the thalamus.

-DBS should be performed by an experienced neurosurgeon who is trained in stereotactic neurosurgery (surgery that uses three-dimensional imaging to help target specific areas of the brain).
+DBS should be performed by an experienced neurosurgeon who is trained in stereotactic neurosurgery (surgery that uses 3-dimensional imaging to help target specific areas of the brain).

 The procedure is performed as follows:

-The benefits of DBS appear to be long lasting, but it may take 3 - 6 months to achieve results.
+The benefits of DBS appear to be long lasting, but it may take 3 to 6 months to achieve results.
 During this time, doctors may need to adjust the implanted device.
-Researchers are still trying to determine the best surgical techniques for implanting the DBS device, and how to best select the patients who are most likely to benefit.
+Researchers are still trying to determine the best surgical techniques for implanting the DBS device, and how to best select the people who are most likely to benefit.